martinezequiel844/Data-Analysis-Projects/README.md

 Hi there!
 I'm Martin Macchi, an aspiring data analyst with a passion for learning and growing in the world of data.
-As I develop my skills and explore various techniques in data analysis, I'm excited to dive deeper into the field with the potential to become a data scientist.
 Join me on this journey as I uncover insights and make data-driven decisions along the way!